EndCar808/1DDiffusion/README.md

 running `make` creates an executable called `diff`.

-2. Run the executable for default parameters (these can be manually changed in the diffusion.c file)
+2. Run the executable for default parameters (these can be manually changed in the C/diffusion.c file)

 ```sh